Virgin Media O2 Logo in white

 Published

 Everyone knows that anything Smith touches turns into telly gold.
 Whether she’s making us laugh with her comedic timing or cry with her devastating performances inspired by real people, Smith can do it all.
-Read on to find out where you can watch the star in some of her best roles of her career, from humble beginnings to becoming one of the industry’s most in-demand stars.
+Read on to find out where you can watch the star in some of her best roles of her career, from humble beginnings to becoming one of TV’s most in-demand stars.

 The Royle Family